ServiceNow/Fast-LLM/docs/quick-start.md

 To follow this guide, you'll need:

 -   **Hardware**: At least one NVIDIA GPU with Volta architecture or newer.
-For optimal results in this tutorial, we recommend 8 A100 GPUs or better. 🤑
+We wrote this guide with an 8-GPU machine of Ampere or Hopper architecture in mind.
 -   **Software**:
     -   **Docker** (if using the Docker setup), or
     -   **Local Environment**: PyTorch 2.2 or later, CUDA 12.1 or later, and APEX AMP (if building from source), or
-    -   **Cluster Setup**: Access to a Slurm or Kubernetes cluster.
+    -   **Cluster Setup**: Access to a Kubernetes or Docker-enabled Slurm cluster.
--   **Time**: The initial setup and training process requires some patience. 😊
+-   **Time**: The initial setup and training process requires a little patience. 😊

 ## Step 1: Initial Setup 🏗 ️